SAL13666/Elzero-templates-for-practice/elzero_template_two/README.md

-My Implementation Of The First Template Of The Four Templates From Elzero's Frontend Learning Path.
-It Is Also My First Time Implementing Responsive Website
+My Implementation Of The second Template Of The Four Templates From Elzero's Frontend Learning Path.

 Technology Used: 1-HTML 2-CSS (Pure)